mkandziora/PhylUp/how_to_start.md

 * [PaPaRa](http://sco.h-its.org/exelixis/web/software/papara/index.html) - alignment tool
 * [RAxML-NG](https://github.com/amkozlov/raxml-ng/archive/master.zip) - tree estimation program
-* [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) - it's needed for filter runs and when using local BLAST databases.
+* [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) - It needs blast+ v.2.9 or higher.
+It is needed for filter runs and when using local BLAST databases.
 Setup and installation information can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK1762/).
 * [EPA-NG](https://github.com/Pbdas/epa-ng/archive/master.zip) - places new sequences into the phylogeny
 * [gappa](https://github.com/lczech/gappa/archive/master.zip) - transforms the output from EPA-NG into a readable output

+On a Linux machine check [here](./install_req.bash) for an example bash code on how to install the required dependencies.

 make sure the programs are accessible from everywhere, thus add them to your PATH using the command line:
 * UNIX: `export PATH=$PATH:/path/to/my/program`